 Monday Readings

-The National Writers Union will be hosting a reading and open mic on Monday, May 15, starting at 6:00 p.m.
-The meeting will be held both in person and on Zoom (link below).
+The National Writers Union will be hosting a reading and open mic on Monday, October 20, starting at 6:00 p.m. at 2955 E. Broadway in Tucson.

-The open mic is for spoken word only, but is open to all forms of spoken word (fiction, essays, poetry, articles, polemics, etc.)
+The open mic is for spoken word only, but is open to all forms of spoken word (fiction, essays, poetry, articles, polemics, etc.).
+So bring something to read!

 Friday Morning Breakfasts